alibaba/FederatedScope/federatedscope/contrib/README.md

 # Register

-In addition to the rich collection of datasets, models, and evaluation metrics, FederatedScope also allows users to create their own or introduce more customized modules to FS.
-We provide `register` function to help build your own federated learning workflow, including:
+In addition to the rich collection of datasets, models, evaluation metrics, etc., FederatedScope (FS) also allows users to create their own ingredients or introduce more customized modules to FS.
+Inspired by GraphGym, we provide `register` mechanism to help integrating your own components into the FS-based federated learning workflow, including:

 * Configurations [`federatedscope/contrib/config`](https://github.com/alibaba/FederatedScope/tree/master/federatedscope/contrib/config)
 * Data [`federatedscope/contrib/data`](https://github.com/alibaba/FederatedScope/tree/master/federatedscope/contrib/data)